[ Printer Friendly Version ] [ Report Abuse ]

-Though it was still early in the night, I would have been completely content to just listen to the sound of Severus’s slow breathing and drift off to sleep.
+Though it was still early in the night, I would’ve been completely content to just listen to the sound of Severus’s slow breathing and drift off to sleep.
 However, he seemed to have other ideas in his mind.

 I was allowed a fifteen-minute cuddle before Severus lifted my chin, kissed me, then said with a devilish smile, “Get dressed.”

-Still laying comfortably in the warm place he had left behind on the sheets and reluctant to leave, I asked, “Do I have to?”
-I rolled over onto my stomach in what I hoped was a seductive enough pose to lure him back into bed.
+Still lying comfortably in the warm place he’d left behind on the sheets and very reluctant to leave, I asked, “Do I have to?”
+I rolled over onto my stomach, into what I hoped was a seductive enough pose to lure him back to bed.

-Severus already had his pants on and was using his wand to reattach the buttons I had torn off of his shirt.
-He looked back at me over his shoulder and said, in an infuriatingly calm voice, “Yes, you do.
+Severus already had his pants on and was using his wand to reattach the buttons I’d pulled off of his shirt.
+He looked back at me over his shoulder and said, in an infuriatingly dismissive tone, “Yes, you do.
 Hurry up, I want to go out.”

-With a melodramatic groan, I pulled the sheet up over my head and tried to put on my underthings without emerging from the warm, soft cocoon.
-I managed to get fully dressed without leaving the bed and only popped my head back out into the cold air of the room as I did up the buttons on my blouse by feel.
+With a melodramatic groan, I pulled the sheet up over my head and tried to put on my underthings without emerging from the cozy, soft cocoon.
+I managed to get fully dressed under there and only popped my head back out into the cold air of the room as I did up the buttons on my blouse by feel.
 Severus was staring at my progress curiously as he sat at my feet and tied his shoes.

-“Is this how you always get dressed?” he asked sarcastically.
+“Is this how you always get dressed?” he asked dryly.